Fort Valley State GAP (Gordon Access Program)

-- Your support labs/class: English Composition I and Quantitative Skills and Reasoning (college math) each come with a support lab that meets twice a week in the fall semester.
-These labs are designed to help students succeed in these courses that historically have proven to be important challenges to meet for first-year students.
+- Your support labs/class: English Composition I and Quantitative Skills and Reasoning (college math) each come with a support course that meets twice a week in the fall semester.
+These supplemental courses are designed to help students succeed in these classes that historically have proven to be important challenges to meet for first-year students.

 - Free tutoring provided by FVSU Center for Retention.

-You will also take STAR 0098, a one hour per week academic support class that focuses on the transition from high school to college, study skills, and habits of success.
+You will also take FVSU 0100, a one hour per week academic support class that focuses on the transition from high school to college, study skills, and habits of success.

 For answers needed before the Orientation:

 Overall program, courses and faculty, orientation: Dr. Stephen Raynie at Gordon State College, 678-359-5282.